kodosa7/bug-flow/README.md

 The app is waiting for copy/pasted image or screenshot,
 allows adding text commentary, everything in steps.
 It's up to the user
 how many steps they make.
 When the user decides their bug flow has finished,
-added screenshots and text captions are processed to export as an image and automatically
+added screenshots and text captions are processed foe export as an image automatically
-copied back to the clipboard as one big workflow, ready to share.
+copied to the clipboard as one big workflow, being ready to share.

 ## Resources
 - ReactJS and Tailwind, npm